Language

 println!();

-let csv = "apple,banana,,cherry";
+let csv = "kiryu,majima,,nishiki";

 let parts: Vec<&str> = csv.split(',').collect();

-println!("split(','): {:?}", parts); // Includes empty strings.
+println!("split(','): {:?}", parts); // includes empty strings

-// Filtering out empty elements.
+// Exclude empty elements.

 let filtered: Vec<&str> = csv.split(',').filter(|s| !s.is_empty()).collect();